 Why the Fuss About Sugar?

 But what’s so wrong with sugar you say?
 Practically everything.
 Have a read on Harvard Men’s Health Watch, or ‘11 Reasons Why Too Much Sugar is Bad for You‘ in Jillian Kubala’s Healthline (which includes many interrelated effects such as obesity, risk of heart disease, risk of type-2 diabetes, acne, depression, cancer risks, skin ageing, cell ageing, energy crashes, liver fat build up, dental cavities…yikes, enough said!!)
-In particular, type-2 diabetes in New Zealand is one of the highest rates in the world and climbing: 15 to 25% of people over 65 have it, with very high rates amongst Maori and particularly Pasifika peoples.
+In particular, the rate of type-2 diabetes in New Zealand is one of the highest in the world and climbing: 15 to 25% of people over 65 have it, with very high rates amongst Maori and particularly Pasifika peoples.
 And 65% of the New Zealand population are considered overweight or obese, one of the highest proportions in the world.

 How to Avoid Sugar